hector12free/space-app-2019/README.md

 - [ ] avoid collision between satellite and collector
 - [ ] make space junks move in different directions with satellite in the center of the map
 - [ ] add multiple satellites
-- [ ] refractor: rename "collector" to "starShip"?
+- [x] refractor: rename "collector" to "starShip"
 - [ ] improve on starShip movement, make it (accelerate/decelerate) smoothly
 - [ ] make starShip change movement direction (making turns, like a shark eating fishes)